 Positive displacement (PD) has a broad range of applications and remains a solid solution in many segments.
 A PD flow meter has two rotating parts and a high-accuracy chamber.
 The flow fills the space between the rotors, moving them as the fluid heads downstream to the meter.

 The volumetric flow is proportional to the rotation of the rotor.
-Here too, you can connect a transmitter and sensors to collect this information and send it out.
+Here too, we can connect a transmitter and sensors to collect this information and send it out.

-You can find many other types of mechanical flow meters on the market, but these represent some of the most popular in multiple segments and applications.
-Will one work for you?
-You tell us!
+We can find many other types of mechanical flow meters in the market, but the ones we mentioned here represents some of the most popular in multiple segments and applications.